What and When is Campus Race to Zero Waste?

 Social Media Challenges

-Due to COVID-19, Campus Race to Zero Waste 2021 will be a primarily virtual experience.
-Follow the We Mean Green Fund on Facebook, Twitter, and Instagram for weekly updates, resources, and engagement opportunities!
-Participate in weekly social media challenges for a chance to win some swag to help you reduce your waste! (@UNTwmgf)
+Due to COVID-19, Campus Race to Zero Waste 2021 was a primarily virtual experience.
+Through the UNT WMGF social media platforms (@UNTWMGF), the UNT community was able to participate in weekly engaging social media challenges for a chance to win eco-friendly prizes.

 For the national Campus Race to Zero Waste competition, UNT Facilities and the University Union supported UNT in diverting 70,056 lbs. of waste from the landfill by recycling.*